 - In a lengthy "image" article, C. Brewer and Company, Limited touts deep roots in and contributions to the Big Island ... from sugar to hotels, but most of all in people.

-- In 1971 Wainaku, Hakalau, Pepeekeo, and Papaikou sugar companies were consolidated in a processing cooperative that also included independent cane growers.
+- Wainaku, Hakalau, Pepeekeo, and Papaikou sugar companies were consolidated in a processing cooperative that also included independent cane growers.
 Under C. Brewer’s ownership the sugar companies combined with hundreds of independent sugar growers to create the Hilo Coast Processing Company which processed all of the sugar cane for their plantations as well as used a by-product, bagasse, to create 25% of the electric power for the island of Hawaii.
 These companies were later consolidated into the C. Brewer Company.
 The company switched to coal after the plantation quit growing cane in 1994.
 (Source: Hawaii Sugar Planters' Association Archives for the Hilo Coast Processing Company)